 Making Your Mark Arts Camp is an art enrichment camp for local children in 4th to 6th grade.
 Held at St. Andrew's during a week in the summer, 25 campers create original art work with the help of various artists who volunteer their time and expertise.
 Campers enjoy breakfast and lunch as well as learn chess, create a journal, and play games outside each day.
 The camp is aimed at children who for whom summer camp may not be available and is designed to be easy for working parents.
 Take a look at the photos from last year's camp here.

 Red cross blood drive

-Twice a year, St. Andrew's coordinates, and in conjunction with the First Congregational Church of Hopkinton hosts a blood drive with the America Red Cross.
-Our next drive will be Wednesday, November 7, 2018.
+Twice a year, St. Andrew's coordinates, and in conjunction with the First Congregational Church of Hopkinton, hosts a blood drive with the America Red Cross.
+Our next drive will be Tuesday, April 30, 2019.